adaube/code-snippets/fix_avahi_dot_local.md

+# Keep Avahi by re-ordering dns ahead of multicast dns in Linux
-# One way to fix DNS resolution for .local conflicts
+## One way to fix DNS resolution for .local conflicts
-Issue: cannot navigate to a `.local` domain provided by a Microsoft
+Issue: cannot navigate to a `.local` domain in a Linux client because host uses Microsoft DNS.

+> Can you brute force remove avahi-daemon? _Yes_
+If that is a quick and easy solution for your situation, go for it!
+But if you don't necessarily want to do that, please read on. :sunglasses:

 ## Discovery
 There is an inherent conflict between Microsoft _unicast_ .local domains and Linux _multicast_ .local domains